jsbots/AutoFish/README.md

 ## Fishing Zone :dart:

+Fishing zone is a an area in the water where your bobber might land.
+The bot looks for the bobber only in this area.

 <img src="https://github.com/olesgeras/AutoFish/blob/main/guide_img/fishing-zone.jpg">

 The size of fishing zone is relative to the size of the window.
 You can change the relative points in the "Advanced settings".